 Ben has built a wide-ranging record of service to the community.
 While serving on the Community Environmental Advisory Commission, Ben fought for public health, working to protect children from lead poisoning and to implement indoor air quality requirements for new construction.
 Ben’s service to the City has also included appointments to the Housing Advisory Commission and the Zoning Adjustments Board.

 As a representative in UC Berkeley’s student government, he secured full and fair health coverage for LGBT students, and brought the College of Chemistry into compliance with the University’s Zero Waste program.
 In his role as a student leader, Ben also built partnerships between Cal students, Berkeley school children, and their parents to construct a rainwater harvester at Jefferson Elementary School.
 Now, he serves on the Chancellor’s Community Partnership Fund Advisory Board, building bridges between the University and the City.

 We need financial support to keep things going.
-Help us feed our interns, keep the lights on, and get the message out.
+Help us get the message out.

 Volunteers are the backbone of our campaign.
-We're driven by the belief that together, we can make Berkeley a better place for everyone trying to make a life here.
+We're driven by the belief that together, we can make Berkeley a better place for everyone.

 Stay updated on the latest campaign events and news.
 We'd love to tell you about what's going on.